 THE Department of Germanic and Slavic Languages offers programs of concentration in German language and literature, German studies, and Russian.

 Students in the German program take a wide variety of courses in the language, culture, and literature of German-speaking countries.
 Additional courses in history of art, European studies, history, philosophy, political science, and humanities complement the offerings in the German department.
 The Vanderbilt in Germany programs at the University in Regensburg and in Berlin provide students with unique opportunities to study German language and culture in a native context.
 On the Vanderbilt campus, students often choose to live in the German hall at McTyeire International House where they practice German in everyday situations with an international group of undergraduate and graduate students from many disciplines.
 Delta Phi Alpha (the National German Honorary Society) offers opportunities for student-organized extracurricular events.
 Various lectures are presented by scholars of national and international renown each semester; symposia sponsored by the department are also open to our students.
 In a less formal setting, interested students and faculty gather weekly for Kaffeestunde.
-For further information see www.vanderbilt.edu/german.
+For further information see as.vanderbilt.edu/german.

 The Russian program has a special commitment to undergraduate training in all aspects of Russian culture and language.
 Students choose from a wide variety of courses: the program offers survey sequences on nineteenth- and twentieth-century Russian literature and culture as well as such courses as Jews in Russian Culture, Stalin's Evil Empire, Russian Cinema, Crime and Punishment, and Short Russian Novels.
 The department offers majors in Russian and in Russian and European studies.
 Students can also minor in Russian or Russian area studies.
 Students considering majoring in Russian should consult with the director of undergraduate studies in Russian early in their studies to design an individual program.
 Many students find it beneficial to combine a Russian major with a second concentration in a related field.
 Students have the opportunity to spend a semester, a summer, or a May session studying in Russia.